BU-ISCIII/virology_training/Nextflow/exercises/SARS-CoV-2_trainig.md

 Now you have your repo (viralrecon) installed and the program to run it (Nextflow), the next step is to run the pipeline.

 ## Pipeline
 To run the pipeline you have to type in your terminal:

 ```
 nextflow run Repositories/viralrecon/main.nf -profile conda,test -resume
 ```
-With this command line you are going to run the default test dataset with all the default parameters.
+With this command line you are going to run the default test data set with all the default parameters.
 This data is a subset of amplicon based sequenced SARS-CoV2 samples.
 This means that during the pipeline the sequences/positions corresponding to the amplicon's primers are going to be removed.

 This is the pipeline overview:
 1. FastQC: Quality control